lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

 #### azimuthToppleBlock

 This event reports the state of the azimuth topple block.
-See example bellow:
+See example below:

 ``` plantuml
 @startjson